huahuawong/datascience/ml_questions.md

 # Q5 What is "random" in random forest?
 If you use logistic regression instead of a decision tree in random forest, how will your results change?

+# Q6 What is backpropagation?
+Well, usually when we design a neural network, we have intiial weights.
+And these weights may result in a significant error in the model output.
+So one way to reduce the error is through BP, where minimum value of the error function in weight space is calculated using gradient descent.
+This could increase the accuracy of the predicition using the model.